MockingbirdME/game_md/core_rules/strains.md

 * Body: 3
 * Reflexes: 4
 * Perception: 3
-* Mind: 3
+* Mind: 1

 ***Attribute points:*** 7

 ***Required Traits:***
-* Natural Weapon - claws - as brawling but +2 penetrating damage with armor piercing value of 1.
+* Natural Weapon - claws - as brawling but -1 penetrating damage with armor piercing value of 2.
 * Highly Mobile - when moving on all fours increase the character’s personal movement skill by 4 ranks when determining the distance the character can move; this applies to both the character’s personal movement score and any speed based skill roll they may make.
 * Heightened sense - hearing x1, smell/taste x2
-* Reduced Attribute x2 - mind, the character’s attribute is reduced by two

 ***Strain Traits:***